UFE Consultation in Houston & Katy, Texas

 Learning about all available treatment options for fibroids can help you get the best care and outcome possible.
-Our interventional radiologists are highly trained and experience in uterine fibroid embolization, a procedure that is minimally invasive and shrinks the fibroid tumors by cutting off the blood flow.
-If you've been diagnosed with uterine fibroids call Dr. Fox and Dr. Hardee at (713) 575-3686 to schedule an appointment.
+Our interventional radiologists are highly trained and experienced in uterine fibroid embolization, a minimally invasive procedure that is used to shrink and destroy fibroid tissue by blocking its blood flow.
+If you have been diagnosed with uterine fibroids, please call Dr. Fox and Dr. Hardee at (713) 575-3686 to schedule an appointment.

 Steps to Treatment

 If you feel UFE might be the right treatment option for you then please follow these steps:

 Conduct research on the Internet or at the library on which uterine fibroid treatments are appropriate for you.
 Visit websites such as the National Uterine Fibroid Foundation (www.nuff.org), American Congress of Obstetricians and Gynecologists (www.acog.org) or the Society of Interventional Radiology (www.sirweb.org) which has an entire section on uterine fibroid embolization.